-Chronic pain, pain lasting three months or longer, is experienced by an approximate 11.2% of Americans, although some surveys have estimated this to be closer to 30%.^{1,2} Chronic pain is more prevalent for women than men, tends to increase with age, is mainly attributed to low back followed by osteoarthritis pain, and is reported as severe for about a third of respondents.2 In some populations the prevalence of chronic pain may be higher, such as in up to 50% of those who are veterans.3 Chronic pain is complex and unique to individual patients, often occurring along with comorbidities including obesity, depression, anxiety, and post-traumatic stress disorder.^{4,5,6}
+Chronic pain, present on most days for three months or longer, is common among adults.^{1,2} An estimated 40 percent of adults report chronic pain while bothersome chronic pain affects an estimated 20 to 25 percent of adults.^{1,2} Chronic pain with major life activity impacts affects about 10 percent of the adult population.^{1,2} This report focuses on improved management and prevention of chronic or persistent pain with significant life activity impacts in work, social and family life.
+Chronic pain is more prevalent for women than men, tends to increase with age, and is most commonly attributed to low back and osteoarthritis pain.2 Persons with chronic pain with life activity impacts frequently report pain at multiple body sites or anatomically diffused pain.3 Chronic pain with life activity impacts is complex and unique to individual patients, often occurring along with comorbidities including obesity, depression, anxiety, and post-traumatic stress disorder.^{4,5,6}

-Treatment of chronic pain is widely variable with high financial and human cost.
+Treatment of chronic or persistent pain with life activity impacts is widely variable with high financial and human cost.
 Overprescribing of opioids for both acute and chronic pain has contributed to the current opioid epidemic.
-Opioids have been shown to be less effective than nonopioid medications such as acetaminophen or non-steroidal anti-inflammatory drugs in the treatment of chronic pain.7 The Washington State Agency Medical Directors Group Guideline on Prescribing Opioids for Pain and the Centers for Disease Control and Prevention Guidelines on Prescribing Opioids for Chronic Pain recommend against opioids for chronic pain as a first-line or routine therapy.^{8,9}
+Opioids have been shown to be less effective than non-opioid medications such as acetaminophen or non-steroidal anti-inflammatory drugs in the treatment of chronic pain.
+The Washington State Agency Medical Directors Group Guideline on Prescribing Opioids for Pain and the Centers for Disease Control and Prevention Guidelines on Prescribing Opioids for Chronic Pain recommend against opioids for chronic pain as a first-line or routine therapy.
+8,9

-Moving to a collaborative or team-based approach to managing complex pain has been shown to result in improved patient outcomes.^{10,11} This is true for traditionally-delivered care and care delivered via telemedicine showing flexibility in how models can be implemented and used.12 Due to the complexity of pain, multidisciplinary care, or using more than one approach, has been recommended.13 However, most approaches to pain management including chronic opioid therapy involved siloed health care providers.
+Moving to a collaborative or team-based approach to managing persistent pain with life activity impacts has been shown to result in improved patient outcomes. ^{10,11} This is true for traditionally-delivered inperson care and care delivered via telemedicine; showing flexibility in how models can be implemented and used.
+12 Due to the complexity of chronic pain with life activity impacts, multifaceted care, or using more than one approach, has been recommended.
+13 However, most approaches to chronic pain management involved siloed health care providers.
+Patients benefit from employing multiple ways of managing chronic pain in tandem, rather than expecting one treatment to solve the problem.
+This can enhance participation in life activities affected by chronic pain and reduce pain bothersomeness.
+Health care providers can help patients identify diverse, personally helpful chronic pain management techniques and can recognize and encourage helpful chronic pain management strategies that patients are already using in their daily lives.